hjunior29/video-text-remover/README.md

 # Video Text Remover

-AI-powered video subtitle removal using YOLO object detection and advanced inpainting techniques.
+AI-powered video text removal using YOLO object detection and advanced inpainting techniques.

 [![Replicate](https://replicate.com/hjunior29/video-text-remover/badge)](https://replicate.com/hjunior29/video-text-remover)

 ## Overview

-This model automatically detects and removes hardcoded subtitles from videos using a combination of YOLO (You Only Look Once) object detection and context-aware inpainting algorithms.
+This model automatically detects and removes hardcoded texts from videos using a combination of YOLO (You Only Look Once) object detection and context-aware inpainting algorithms.
 It preserves video quality while seamlessly removing text overlays, making it ideal for content repurposing, localization, and accessibility improvements.

 ### Example Results